Creating a VIPM Package

 • Icon: Optional.

-• Company Name: Your organization.
+• Company Name: Your organization’s name

-• Author Name: You or your organization.
+• Author Name: Your personal or your organization’s name

-• Product Homepage: e.g., your GitHub repo.
+• Product Homepage: e.g., https://github.com/<github_username>/<your_plugin_repo.>

 • Copyright: Copyright (c) <year> <Your Company>